amzn/distance-assistant/README.md

 ### Use Ansible to Run Kiosking Playbooks

-After the system comes back up, [log in again](#log-in) and run the rest of the kiosking playbooks.
+After the system comes back up, [log in again](#log-in), cd into the distance-assistant directory and run the rest of the kiosking playbooks.

 This must be executed in the top level directory of this package.